-You leave the office after a long day of work, and during the return journey, you take out your mobile phone and with a simple gesture you send a command to your kitchen robot so it begins to bake the dinner, set the temperature of the thermostat to 24ºC and check that your teenager has arrived an hour ago and he is in his room.
-In addition, you have a notification that the washing machine program is finished, so you’ll have to hang out the washing when you get home (It’s a pity that smart homes are not as good as we’d like them to be).
+You leave the office after a long day’s work, and on your way back, you take out your mobile phone and with a simple gesture you send a command to your kitchen robot for it to begin to make the dinner, set the temperature of the thermostat to 24ºC and check that your teenager son or daughter has arrived an hour ago and is in his or her bedroom.

 In addition, you receive a notification saying that the washing machine program has finished, so you will have to hang out the washing when you get home (It is a pity that smart homes are not as good as we would like them to be).

 As you enter through the door of your house, the lights go on and off while you go down the hall to the kitchen, where the fridge warns you that you have to buy milk soon and, if you wish so, it can make the order.
 At that moment, your partner enters with your little daughter who asks you if she can watch those cartoons she likes so much on the TV, so you ask your virtual assistant to turn on the television and put on the cartoon channel.

 After dinner, when the children are in bed, the lights in the room dim and change to a warmer tone, while you tell the virtual assistant to turn off the television and play some music that matches your mood at that moment.